 Today’s post is written by Dr. Greg Bradsher.

-During the first days of August 2012, at Archives II, I looked at three archival boxes that were labeled as Captured Korean Documents.
+During the first days of August 2012, at the National Archive in College Park, MD (Archives II), I looked at three archival boxes that were labeled as Captured Korean Documents.
 They were Japanese documents, bound together in small groups of pages by the Allied Translator and Interrogator Section (ATIS) of MacArthur’s General Headquarters, Southwest Pacific Area (SWPA).
 On the ATIS cover page of each group was the name of the translator and the date a translation was completed.
 The dates were in April 1943.
 The documents were similar in format and I believed them to be pages from some Japanese publication.
 I called on my colleague Eric Van Slander, who reads Japanese, to look at them.
 He informed me they were a listing of Japanese Army officers.

 Given the April 1943 dates of translations and what the documents were, I was pretty sure they were pages from the famous Japanese register of Army officers, that had been captured in March 1943 and published by ATIS in May 1943.
 In looking further at the documents, in the second box I found the first page (see image below).
 I immediately went to look at ATIS Publication No. 2, a copy of which is part of Record Group 554 (Records of General Headquarters, Far East Command, Supreme Commander Allied Powers, and United Nations Command).
 That publication told me that the register had been published on October 15, 1942, and contained information as of September 1, 1942.
 Eric Van Slander then looked at the first page, and confirmed the title of the publication and the 1942 dates.
 Ann Cummings suggested that I write something about the travel of the documents to Stack 190, thus the title of this blog.